odelevingne/CV/README.md

 ---------
 ### University of Nottingham
 **Philosophy: 2008&mdash;2012**
+  - Required the ability to think, speak and write both clearly and critically
+  - Analyzing complex arguments
+  - Using reasoned approaches to difficult problems
+  - Forming creative solutions to problems
+  - Appreciating views different from my own

 ### St Benedicts Upper School
 **A Level: English Literature, Sociology and Religious Studies**